Cardiac Stability Theory: An Axiomatically Grounded Framework for Continuous Cardiac Health Monitoring via Smartphone

 \textbf{Remark.} The monotonicity result holds for any strictly positive weights $w_i>0$ regardless of their specific values, confirming that the qualitative conclusion is not dependent on the particular weight set chosen. \end{proof}

-\begin{theorem}[Age-Stability Erosion (Proposition)] In an adult population free from overt cardiac disease, the conditional expectation $\Ebb[\CSI\mid\mathrm{age}=a]$ is a strictly decreasing function of chronological age $a$ over the range $a\in[30,80]$ years. \end{theorem} \begin{proof}[Empirical support] The claim is supported by ordinary least squares regression on the PTB-XL ECG dataset ($n=21{,}799$ recordings):
+\begin{proposition}[Age-Stability Erosion] In an adult population free from overt cardiac disease, the conditional expectation $\Ebb[\CSI\mid\mathrm{age}=a]$ is a strictly decreasing function of chronological age $a$ over the range $a\in[30,80]$ years. \end{proposition} \begin{proof}[Empirical support] The claim is supported by ordinary least squares regression on the PTB-XL ECG dataset ($n=21{,}799$ recordings):

 The confidence interval excludes zero ($p<0.001$), confirming a statistically significant negative slope consistent with progressive attractor regularisation in adult ageing \cite{goldberger2002}.

 \textit{Derivability from axioms.} Theorem~\ref{thm:monotone} establishes that increasing attractor deformation $d$ along the loss-of-complexity pathway decreases \CSI{} monotonically.
 The proposition requires the additional empirical premise that chronological age $a$ is positively correlated with $d$ in adults.
 This premise is strongly supported by the HRV literature~\cite{goldberger2002} but is not derivable from Axioms~1--4.
 A formal derivation would require an additional axiom of the form $d'(a)>0$ for adult $a$; we treat this as empirically grounded rather than axiomatic.